Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Asynchronous_Backing/Shallow_Dive_Asynchronous_Backing_Slides.md

 <!-- .element: class="fragment" data-fragment-index="2" -->
 </div>

-> Why is this asynchronous?
+> How is this asynchronous?
 <!-- .element: class="fragment" data-fragment-index="3" -->

 Notes: